sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-error-archive/cp-mobile-dev-kit-error-archive.md

     ![MDK](img-4.1.png)

-2. You will modify a `PurchaseOrderHeaders` record, save it locally, sync it to the backend and if backend doesn't accept this change due to some business logic failure, you will view them in Error Archive list.
+2. You will modify a Sales Order record, save it locally, sync it to the backend and if backend doesn't accept this change due to some business logic failure, you will view them in Error Archive list.

-    Navigate to `PurchaseOrderHeaders` list, tap either one of the records.
+    Navigate to `SalesOrderHeaders` list, tap either one of the records.

     ![MDK](img-4.2.png)